afasolino/tt06_posit/README.md

 # Integer to posit converter and posit adder

-Posit arithmetic [1] is an alternative numeric representation that tries to overcome some of the problems of floatin-point arithmetic.
+Posit arithmetic [1] is an alternative numeric representation that tries to overcome some of the problems of floating-point arithmetic.
 A posit number (p) is composed of a sign value (s), a regime value (k), an exponent value (e) and a mantissa value (m), as described in the equation below:
 $$p = (-1)^s \times (2^{2^{es^k}}) \times 2^e \times (1+m)$$
 This numeric format has been proved to be very effective in applications like Artificial Intelligence and Digital Signal Processing, thanks to the the possibility to represent a wider range of values with respect to a floatin-point number having the same bit-width.